chrissandico/hockey_stats_app/README.md

 ## Current Features

 *   **Game Selection:** Users can select the current game they are tracking stats for.
 *   **Log Shots:** Record shot events, including whether it was a goal, who the shooter was, optional assists, and players on ice for goals.
+All data entry functions fully offline.
 *   **Log Penalties:** Record penalty events, including the penalized player, penalty type, and duration.
+All data entry functions fully offline.
 *   **View Local Stats:** Review events logged for the current game and view basic statistics based on locally stored data.
+*   **Period Selection:** Users can select the current period (P1, P2, P3, OT) for tracking shots and penalties, with the selected period persisting across relevant screens and clearly indicated in the UI.
+*   **Enhanced Game Details Display:** Game information on the stats tracking screen is presented in an improved card-based layout, featuring team logos, informational icons, and better data formatting.
+*   **Team Logo Integration:** Team logos are displayed in key areas like game details and team selection, enhancing visual appeal.
+Logos are managed via a JSON configuration (`assets/data/team_logos.json`) and a dedicated utility (`lib/utils/team_utils.dart`), also supporting team-specific colors.

 ## Planned Features (from Requirements Document)